MP Estate Planning UK

 Debunking Myths

-One common myth is that inheritance tax is paid by the recipient of the inheritance.
-In reality, inheritance tax is paid by the estate before the inheritance is distributed.
-This distinction is crucial for effective estate planning.
+One common myth is that inheritance tax is paid by the person who receives the inheritance.
+In reality, IHT is paid by the estate before the inheritance is distributed.
+The executors or administrators are responsible for settling the IHT bill with HMRC, and beneficiaries receive what’s left.

 Clarifying Misunderstandings

-To illustrate the rules and exemptions surrounding inheritance tax, let’s examine the following table:
+To illustrate the rules and exemptions surrounding inheritance tax, let’s examine the following summary:

 Gift TypeExemption/ReliefInheritance Tax Implication

-Gifts to CharityExempt from inheritance taxReduces taxable estate
+Gifts to CharityFully exempt from inheritance taxReduces taxable estate; may qualify estate for 36% rate

 Reporting Requirements for Gifts